mikailcf/mikailcf.github.io/about.md

 After all that here's the good ol' <a href="{{ site.baseurl }}mikail_cv_en.pdf">resume</a>.

-Also it must be said that I'm passionate about my girlfriend.
-That's a big part of me, really.
-I love you so very, _very_ much Rhaíssa!

 <!-- <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>